-My research examines risks and frictions faced by the households in lower- and middle-income economies, the effects on their consumption and investment behaviour as well as the distribution of income and wealth, and implications for the level and pace of development of their economies.
+My research examines how risks and frictions faced by households in developing countries shape their consumption and investment behaviour, and through which, affect the level and pace of development of their economies.
 I use heterogeneous agent models to quantify how such risks and frictions affect, and are affected by, the state and process of development, and to study policy implications.

 While teaching graduate Macroeconomics at the LSE, I experimented with creating interactive Macro Notebooks using the Pluto package (of Julia), to help my students develop intuition for the models they were being taught.
 And they loved it!
 Check them out on Macro Notebooks.

-I hold a BSc. in Computer Science from Sharif University, and Masters in Decision Mathematics (M1), and Econometrics and Theoretical Economics (M2) from Toulouse School of Economics.
+I hold a BSc. in Computer Science from Sharif University, and Masters in Decision Mathematics (M1), and Economic Theory and Econometrics (M2) from Toulouse School of Economics.

 I am on the 2025/26 Job Market, you can find my job market paper here, and my CV here.